-Nanuk has a holistic approach to sustainable investment that is reflected in all aspects of our investment activities.
+Nanuk has a holistic approach to sustainable investment that is central to our investment activities..
 ESG integration is inherent in the approach, rather than an adjunct to it.

 Nanuk's approach is implemented using a combination of positive thematic screening, negative exclusionary screening, ESG integration in investment decision making and our stewardship activities.
 These elements of the approach are described in more detail below.